NCGRP/mb1suppl/ConsolidatedREADME.txt

 		g <- read.table(infilename, header=TRUE, sep="\t")

-		#add a column that defines the start of the next microhaploblock allele for the current one
+		#add a column that defines the start of the next short haplotype locus allele for the current one
 		nd=length(unique(g$pop)) #number of lines to delete from mhstart to shift it for mhnext shft=g$mhstart[(nd+1):length(g$mhstart)] #remove first nd elements from mhstart shft=c(shft,tail(g$mhend,nd))